Horse riding in the desert and on a beach by the ocean is something you want to do? Then I have some info for you!

-I found the organization we went to after having read reviews online keeping two criteria in mind : the horses’ conditions and the experience people had there.
-It’s called Amodou cheval and is located in Taghazout not far from Agadir.
-People there had the love for horses, we could directly tell it.
-They knew their horses very well and wouldn’t let you choose the one you wanted just to please you; they firstly ask your level (for your own safety, don’t lie about it haha) and then matched you with a horse that is adapted to you.
-The horses were in good conditions and the place as well, which was very important for me.
+I found the organization we went to after having read reviews online, keeping two criteria in mind : the horses’ conditions and the experience people had there.
+People there had the love for horses, we could directly tell.
+They knew their horses very well and wouldn’t have let us choose the one we wanted just to please us – they firstly ask our level, and then matched us with horses that were adapted.
+The horses were in good conditions and the place as well, which is very important to me.

 Beginners, be ready!

 I recommend it 100% for regular horse rider, but if you’re a beginner, be careful.
-I’m not saying you shouldn’t do it, not at all; Mathew isn’t used to horse riding although he did some when little and he had no problem horse riding there.
-But even if -in our case- the horses were adapted to our levels, you must remain conscious that Barbs and Arabic barbs horses require you to have a minimum of strength and to be unfrightened of speed, because these are rather hot-blooded and you can truly feel it when riding!
+I’m not saying you shouldn’t do it – Mathew isn’t used to horse riding and had no problem there.
+But even if the horses are adapted to your level, you must remain conscious that Barbs and Arabic barbs horses require you to have a minimum strength and to be comfortable with speed, because these horses are warm-blooded and you feel it when riding.

-I’ve been riding for about 13 years now, therefore I’m used to discovering and trying to understand horses I’ve never ride before.
-Nevertheless, when it comes to horses, you never know how they will react to specific situation, so never take anything for granted and stay focus! 😉
+I’ve been riding for about 13 years now, therefore I’m used to discovering and understanding horses I’ve never ride before.
+Nevertheless, when it comes to horses, you never know how they will react to specific situations – never take anything for granted and stay focused! 😉

-Yup, this will have an influence on your ride for sure!
-Mathew didn’t have anything adapted, so he ride in shorts and ended up with sore knees and bum haha -wasn’t that funny on the moment though-.
-Therefore I wouldn’t recommend shorts; wear long trousers or track pants, if possible something close to skin and comfy for the bottom.
+This will have an influence on your ride for sure!
+As mentioned above, Mathew didn’t have anything adapted, he rode in shorts and ended up with sore knees and bum.
+Wear long trousers or track pants and, if possible, something close to the skin and comfy.
 For the shoes, sneakers that aren’t too wide are perfect.
-For the rest, there’s nothing in particular 🙂 I would recommend you not to take any backpack or at least not a big or heavy one, it’s not practical.
+I wouldn’t recommend to take any backpack or at least not a big or heavy one, it’s not practical.
 As for the riding helmet, if it’s a good organization, they’ll provide you one at your size.